Physical Demands of HVAC: Is it Hard & Making it easier

 Is HVAC Hard on Your Body?

-HVAC (HVACR – Heating, Ventilation, Air Conditioning, and Refrigeration) is a profession that involves fixing, installing and maintaining various heating and cooling equipment.
-For those looking for more hands-on work, career training in HVAC may be the right path for you.
+HVAC (HVACR – Heating, Ventilation, Air Conditioning, and Refrigeration) is a hands-on skilled trade that involves fixing, installing and maintaining various heating, cooling, and ventilation equipment.
+For those who like the idea of working with their hands, career training in HVAC may be the right path for you.

-Although this profession can offer the opportunity to work with your hands and be out in the field, there may be physical demands involved in HVAC which can be a part of a technician’s daily life.
+Skilled HVAC Technicians often work with their hands out in the field, and there may be physical demands involved in HVAC which can be a part of a technician’s daily life.
 HVAC technicians can often spend their time bending, crouched, or lean on their knees as they install and work on different types of equipment.
 For this reason, it’s important for a technician to listen to their body and make adjustments when necessary to avoid fatigue.

 Helping to Ease the Physical Demands of HVAC

-As an HVAC school in New England, we know that technicians generally want to avoid strain on their body so they can remain comfortable and able throughout their career.
-There are some things that you can do while working to help.
-As a school that offers HVAC courses, we feel it is beneficial to share some tips to people thinking about joining the field so they can help reduce the physical strain of HVAC work and prevent any issues that may happen in the future.
+As an HVAC school in New England, we are aware that technicians generally want to avoid strain on their body so they can remain comfortable and continue to help their customers.
+There are some things that you can do to help.
+As a school that offers HVAC courses, we feel it is beneficial to share some tips to people thinking about joining the field so they may be aware of the physical strain of HVAC.

-- Stretching your body before and after work.
+- Technicians stretch their body before and after work.
 This helps to warm the body up and promotes circulation and blood flow across your body.

-- Lift with your legs and knees, not your back.
+- Lift with legs and knees, not your back.

-- Lay padding under your knees or wear special kneepads even if you are only required to kneel for a short project.
+- Lay padding under knees or wear special kneepads even if only required to kneel for a short project.
 Softening the surface may help discomfort in joints such as knees or elbows.

 - Use proper tools like a moving dolly, or roller to transport heavy equipment.

 - Take breaks before beginning to feel pain.
-Give your body time to rest after exertion, and definitely take a break if you start to experience pain.
+Give the body time to rest after exertion, and definitely take a break if pain begins.

-- See a doctor if you have any chronic pain or if you think you may have injured yourself.
+- See a doctor for any chronic pain or if an injury has occured.